Publications Distribution Cooperative: Distribution

 As PDC established a network in bookshops, newsagents and non-traditional sales outlets and developed a regular pattern of fortnightly distribution deliveries and sales representation across the UK, and to some shops in Europe and the USA, it increased the sales of many political and alternative magazines.
 Previously there had been no organised means of distribution, but now publishing groups could focus on writing and production, although not all magazines were impressed by the work of PDC.

-PDC created and developed a profile in both the book and newsagent trades, and became known and respected as a distributor of radical, feminist, ecology and left-of-centre publications It enabled bookshops to obtain a wide range of publications from one source.
+PDC developed a profile in both the book and newsagent trades, becoming known as a distributor of radical, feminist, ecology and left-of-centre publications.
+This enabled bookshops to obtain a wide range of publications from one source.
 “PDC was really important.
 Without the distribution network there were many publications, newspapers, leaflets etc that we would not have been able to circulate.
 These were the days before social media and digital communication.
 The rise of alternative publishing, bookselling and distribution systems were about taking control of the whole process, not being at the mercy of straight publishers, etc, deciding what could and couldn't be produced and shared.
 It was about seizing political power, the ability to be self-determining and creating a radical new culture.”

 As PDC grew it was listed in book trade, library directories and listings.
 This was an important trade recognition and a link to enable wider access and distribution of the books and magazines.
 In a pre-internet world getting the word out on new publications was far slower and more arduous.
 PDC was also credited in citations in academic books and journals, another step in the acknowledgement of the role PDC played.
 In 1980 it was described as "the most vital internal element in the growth of the alternative book trade in Britain in the 1970s".